 Childhood is a special time in life and children need time to just 'be' - time to play, try new things, and have fun.

 Becoming is about the learning and development that young children experience.

 The Early Years Learning Framework addresses five key learning outcomes:

 Outcome 1 - Children have a strong sense of identity

 Outcome 2 - Children are connected with and contribute to their world

 Outcome 3 - Children have a strong sense of wellbeing

 Outcome 4 - Children are confident and involved learners

 Outcome 5 - Children are effective communicators

-All elements of the framework, including principles, practices and learning outcomes are guided throughout our daily indoor, outdoor and group time programs as well as captured in children's developmental journal and room documentation.
+All elements of the framework, including principles, practices, and learning outcomes guide us throughout our daily indoor, outdoor, and group time programs and is captured in children's developmental records and room documentation.